Johann Rudolph Rengger: The Paraguayan trip

 However, at the time of these explorations, Paraguay was virtually isolated from the outside world by the dictator José Gaspar Rodríguez de Francia.
 For example, the French explorer and botanist Aimé Bonpland was arrested as a spy and detained at Santa Maria.
 On their side, Rengger and Lonchamp were not allowed to cross the strictly guarded border, and had to request a special permit for each excursion.
 While Longchamp mostly remained in the capital, Rengger used all the permissions given for his naturalist research.
-Despite this scientific activity, there was a lack of contact with educated men and correspondence with foreign countries, especially with the homeland, because the dictator had all incoming and outgoing letters embezzled, so that the relatives of Rengger received only a little news of his situation.
-In 1825, Rengger unexpectedly obtained an exit permit, but had only a few hours to prepare himself, with Longchamp packing the smaller part of his collections.
-On May 25, 1825, they left Paraguay, returning to Le Havre via Buenos-Aires, Bahia, and Pernambuco.
+Despite this scientific activity, there was a lack of contact with educated men and correspondence with foreign countries, especially with the homeland, because the dictator had all incoming and outgoing letters intercepted, so that the relatives of Rengger received only a little news of his situation.
+In 1825, they unexpectedly obtained an exit permit, but had only a few hours to prepare, with Longchamp packing the smaller part of his collections.
+On May 25, 1825, they left Paraguay, returning to Le Havre via Buenos Aires, Bahia, and Pernambuco.

-Return in Europe
+Return to Europe

-On February 25, 1826, after almost eight years of absence, Rengger again stood on the European soil.
+Rengger returned to Europe on February 25, 1826, after almost eight years of absence.
 After a short stay in Paris, where he became acquainted with Alexander von Humboldt and Georges Cuvier, Rengger arrived in Aarau on March 16.
 He immediately proceeded to organize and compile his careful and exact observations and present the results of his research.
-However, because the enigmatic personality of the dictator of Paraguay questioned people, Rengger first published the Historical essay on the revolution of Paraguay and the Dictatorial government of Doctor Francia (1827).
-Book sections concerning the dictator previously appeared under the title Doctor Francia in the Stuttgarter Morgenblatt (1827, No. 140-145), a publication that prompted the dictator to answer (The Times, November 6, 1830).
-Rengger then completed his work of the natural history and published his book on the mammals of Paraguay, which met with great interest in scientific circles (1830).
-After that, he worked on a description of his journey to Paraguay intended for a larger group of readers.
+However, because people were interested in the enigmatic personality of the dictator of Paraguay, Rengger first published the Historical essay on the revolution of Paraguay and the Dictatorial government of Doctor Francia (1827).
+Book sections concerning the dictator had previously appeared under the title Doctor Francia in the Stuttgarter Morgenblatt (1827, No. 140-145), to which the dictator responded in The Times on November 6, 1830.
+Rengger then completed his work on natural history and published his book on the mammals of Paraguay, which met with great interest in scientific circles (1830).
+After that, he worked on a description of his journey to Paraguay intended for a more general readership.

-In the fall of 1831, he travelled to Italy, where in Naples on February 15, 1832, Rengger fell ill with pneumonia.
-After a partial recovery, he was able to travel back to his homeland, but his condition soon worsened, and he died at the age of 37 on October 9, 1832, in Aarau.
-In 1835, his uncle Albrecht Rengger and his brother-in-law Ferdinand Wydler published the Journey to Paraguay.
-The book contains valuable observations about land, people, and animals.
+In the fall of 1831 Rengger travelled to Italy, where he fell ill with pneumonia in Naples on February 15, 1832.
+After a partial recovery, he was able to return to his homeland, but his condition soon worsened, and he died at the age of 37 on October 9, 1832, in Aarau.
+In 1835, his uncle Albrecht Rengger and his brother-in-law Ferdinand Wydler published the Journey to Paraguay., with valuable observations about land, people, and animals.